Kalugy/js-challenges/Task.md

 ## Improve text size for light and dark themes
 - [ ] text size for light and dark themes
   - fix the change size on dark and light

+## Posible feature Improvements
+- [ ] Feedback section so it could be a form realtime and the data will save into an excel but first finish core challenges